"We really need a bigger lasting conversation about inequality and opportunity..."

 Valant has spent his career researching education policy and the politics behind it.

-Passing test scores and student poverty levels have, since the advent of George W. Bush’s No Child Left Behind policy, been deemed the most important indicators of school quality, Valant said.
-What those numbers actually reveal is how much kids already know, Valant said.
-That typically reflects the knowledge with which children arrived, something often influenced by wealth and access to those outside school experiences.
+Passing test scores and student poverty levels have, since the advent of President George W. Bush’s No Child Left Behind policy, been deemed the most important indicators of school quality, Valant said.
+What those numbers actually reveal is how much kids already know, he said.
+That typically reflects the knowledge with which children arrived, something often influenced by wealth and access to those experiences outside the school.

-Multiple studies have found no difference in college enrollment, college quality or graduation rates of kids who just barely met the test score cut-off for selective public schools like Stuyvesant and those who just barely missed the mark then attended more ordinary public high schools, Valant said.
+Multiple studies have found no difference in college enrollment, college quality or graduation rates of kids who just barely met the test score cutoff for selective public schools like Stuyvesant and those who just barely missed the mark and then attended more ordinary public high schools, Valant said.

 “I think the Stuyvesant story matters because there is something incredibly important about Stuyvesant and other symbols of excellence.
 When you send the message that only certain groups belong in those types of institutions, that only certain people can ‘earn’ access, that’s a dangerous message to students of color and students in poverty who may feel left out.
 And it’s a dangerous message to the kids who make it into Stuyvesant.
 None of it is good for society.”